“We love, we learn, we pray.”

 Learning more complex sounds

-Moving to reading comprehensions once reading is fluent
+Moving to reading comprehension once reading is fluent

 Reading